lupasearch/lupasearch-client/docs/components/search-results.md

 - `currentFilters.visibility.mobileToolbar` - whether to display current filters on mobile resolution on page toolbar, at the top of the product list;

+- `currentFilters.mobileSidebar.showFilterCount` - show filter count at the top of the mobile sidebar;

+- `currentFilters.mobileSidebar.activeFiltersExpanded` - expand active filters section in the mobile sidebar by default;

 - `facets` - show a facet filter section;

 - `facets.hierarchy` - hierarchy-specific facet settings;